top of page

 wetland corridor

-In keeping with our regenerative approach, 2023 will see the installation of a wetland corridor, or riparian zone, through the heart of the farm.
-Brash, deadwood and water-loving plants will be added to this channel, as wide as 15 metres in places, to interrupt the overland flow of rainwater.
+In keeping with our regenerative approach, 2023 saw the installation of a wetland corridor, or riparian zone, through the heart of the farm.
+Brash, deadwood and water-loving plants were added to the channel, as wide as 15 metres in places, to interrupt the overland flow of rainwater.
 As well as creating an additional habitat, this project aims to mitigate flooding of the River Lodden (which runs through the farm) – and the River Stour downstream.

 education, school visits, work experience